Fabric Printing with a Brayer

 Once you’re on a roll (sorry, couldn’t resist!), you may want to investigate Rollagraph and other stamp rollers, like those at right.
 Though more like rubber stamps than brayers, these tools roll out color and can thus be used just as brayers can.
 Many of these and more supplies can be found at fabric, craft, paint, hardware, and art-supply stores.

 Because of the brayer’s primary use as a printing tool, coating it with paint, dye, or ink is called inking.
 You’ll get best results with a thin, even coat of paint on the brayer.
-The best surface for inking a brayer is a smooth, flat, hard palette that’s about 12 in. by 6 in. and easy to wash, such as a piece of 1/4-in. plate glass (right), Plexiglas, tempered Masonite, or any hard plastic.
+The best surface for inking a brayer is a smooth, flat, hard palette that’s about 12 inches by 6 inches and easy to wash, such as a piece of 1/4-inch plate glass, Plexiglas, tempered Masonite, or any hard plastic.

 Place a 1/2-teaspoon-size dollop of paint on the palette and roll the brayer through it vertically and horizontally until there is a thin, even coat of paint on the glass and roller.
 For best results, roll the brayer in one direction only; rolling forward rolls ink on, and rolling backward rolls ink off.